brrttwrks/facegrep/README.md

 facegrep entity list
 ```

-This returns JSONL new-line delimited objects you fan to things with.
+This returns JSONL new-line delimited objects you can do things with.
 Like use with jq.

 ### Search an image for matches against your pgvector database